BACKGROUND

 The first edition of the AASHTO Highway Safety Manual (HSM) in 2010 provided the transportation industry with a method to estimate crash type and frequency by severity for standard highway facility types.
 However, the HSM does not address freeway facilities with high-occupancy vehicle (HOV) lanes, high-occupancy toll (HOT) lanes, or other managed-lane strategies.

 There are many design elements of freeways with HOV/HOT lanes that influence performance.
-Research is needed to develop a safety predictive methodology that can be used to estimate the expected crash frequency and severity of a range of freeway facilities with HOV or HOT with various geometric and traffic volume characteristics.
-The methodology should provide information useful to the planning, project development, and operation of these facilities and should be sensitive to a wide range of HOV and HOT lane design elements.
+Research was needed to develop a safety predictive methodology that can be used to estimate the expected crash frequency and severity of a range of freeway facilities with HOV or HOT with various geometric and traffic volume characteristics.

 OBJECTIVES